GET YOUR NEXT BIG IDEA TRANSFORMED INTO DIGITAL REALITY

 How visitors interact with your site is an important part of SEO, although this is not something you can control directly.
 However, providing strong content increases the chances that your visitors’ behavior will help your SEO.
 Some of these factors include:

-But your website’s SEO is helped directly when any visitor (including you) shares, recommends, “likes,” or tweets links to blog content and other pages on your website on these platforms, an effect that’s maximized when it’s done using share buttons from the site itself.
+But your website’s SEO is helped directly when any visitor (including you) shares, recommends, “likes,” or tweets links to blog content and other pages on your website on social platforms, an effect that’s maximized when it’s done using share buttons from the site itself.

 Competent web developers are careful to design a site in a way that maximizes SEO, but regularly adding fresh content to your website is key.